Advertiser Disclosure

 Passengers can pick up a taxi from the arrivals level outside of each terminal.
 Taxis to downtown Boston cost anywhere from $25 to $45, not including tolls or gratuity.

-Uber and Lyft are authorized ride services that can operate from BOS.
+Uber and Lyft are authorized ride-sharing services that can operate from BOS.
 Passengers can be dropped off outside of departures on the upper level of each terminal.
-For Terminals A, C, and E, ride services pick up from the Central Parking Area.
-For Terminal B, pick up and drop off are on the 2nd level of the Terminal B parking garage.
+For terminals A, C, and E, ride services pick up from the Central Parking Area.
+For Terminal B, pickup and drop-off are on the second level of the Terminal B parking garage.

 Directions by Car to BOS